Budget

 Pricelists are created and managed in the Pricelists section.

-A pricelist defines level daily rates used in a budget.
+A pricelist defines level daily rates and costs used in a budget.

 When creating a budget, a coherent pricelist is automatically assigned to it:

-1. If a default pricelist for project client exists, then assign it to the budget
+1. If a default pricelist for that client exists, then it is assigned to the budget

 The Workflow